 Public Records Disclosure

-Washington law (Public Records Act, chapter 42.56 RCW) requires that identifiable public records be made available promptly to members of the public for inspection and copying upon request.
-The Public Records Act is a strong mandate for public disclosure, and its exemptions should be narrowly construed.
-Only records that are exempt by law may be withheld from disclosure.
-Allowable exemptions are detailed in the Public Records Act and in other statutes.
+The Public Records Act RCW 42.56 requires that identifiable public records be made available promptly to members of the public for inspection and copying upon request.
+The Public Records Act is a strong mandate for public disclosure and its exemptions should be narrowly construed.

 Military Department Public Records Officer